AjayRad/project4_conf_central/README.md

 ## Products
 - [App Engine][1]: The product is a app engine based set of APIs that provides functionality to setup and manage conferences.
 It can be accessed via a web based front end but can be extended to other mobile apps.
 It supports user authentication via google accounts, managing conferences, sessions and user profiles.
+- App is currently hosted at : https://prj2-hola-app.appspot.com

 ## APIs
 - [Google Cloud Endpoints][2]